dgruud/hello-world/README.md

 Whaaaaat?!
 But I didn't want to commit directly to the Master Branch. ok now i have created a branch i think

+Beginning to see how it's supposed to work.